13-ton shipment of human hair, likely from Chinese prisoners, seized

 The US State Department estimates that over one million Uyghurs have been detained in a massive network of internment camps in Xinjiang, where they are reportedly "subjected to torture, cruel and inhumane treatment such as physical and sexual abuse, forced labor, and death."

-In addition to political indoctrination, former detainees have told CNN that they experienced sleep deprivation, lack of food, and forced injections.
+In addition to political indoctrination, former detainees have told CNN that they experienced sleep deprivation, lack of food and forced injections.

-This is the second time this year that the CBP has seizedproducts from China suspected to have been made from prisoner's hair.
+This is the second time this year that the CBP has seized products from China suspected to have been made from prisoner's hair.

-"It is absolutely essential that American importers ensure that the integrity of their supply chain meets the humane and ethical standards expected by the American government and by American consumers," said Brenda Smith, Executive Assistant Commissioner of the CBP Office of Trade.
+"It is absolutely essential that American importers ensure that the integrity of their supply chain meets the humane and ethical standards expected by the American government and by American consumers," said Brenda Smith, executive assistant commissioner of the CBP Office of Trade.

 "The production of these goods constitutes a very serious human rights violation, and the detention order is intended to send a clear and direct message to all entities seeking to do business with the United States that illicit and inhumane practices will not be tolerated in U.S. supply chains."